ansys/pystk/doc/source/api/ansys/stk/core/vgt/VectorGeometryToolAxesAlignedAndConstrained.rst

 .. py:class:: ansys.stk.core.vgt.VectorGeometryToolAxesAlignedAndConstrained

-   Bases: py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolAxesAlignedAndConstrained`, py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolAxes`, py:obj:`~ansys.stk.core.vgt.ITimeToolTimeProperties`, py:obj:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`
+   Bases: :py:class:`~ansys.stk.core.vgt.IVectorGeometryToolAxesAlignedAndConstrained`, :py:class:`~ansys.stk.core.vgt.IVectorGeometryToolAxes`, :py:class:`~ansys.stk.core.vgt.ITimeToolTimeProperties`, :py:class:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`

    Axes aligned using two pairs of vectors.
 One vector in each pair is fixed in these axes and the other vector serves as an independent reference.